wanghaisheng/responsive-landing-page-starter/content/blog/en/best-practices-to-get-started-with-the-vonage-video-api.md

 In addition, a Data Processing Addendum (DPA) can be found and self-signed on the GDPR page.

-On request and under NDA, we can provide further reports such as SOC2 and External Pen Tests that prove the high security standards of our Video platform.
+On request and under NDA, we can provide further reports such as SOC2 and External Pen Tests that prove the high-security standards of our Video platform.

 # Links to sample codes:

-* Precall test
+* Pre call test

-  * Vonage Precall Test Site: <https://tokbox.com/developer/tools/precall/>
+  * Vonage Pre call Test Site: <https://tokbox.com/developer/tools/precall/>
   * Git Repository:

     * iOS and Android:<https://github.com/opentok/opentok-network-test>